cypress-io/cypress/docs/source/api/commands/wait.md

 **When given an alias argument:**

-{% yields new_subject cy.wait 'yields an object containing the HTTP request and response properties of the XHR' %}
+{% yields sets_subject cy.wait 'yields an object containing the HTTP request and response properties of the XHR' %}

 ## Timeouts {% helper_icon timeout %}